Winter Weather Advisory issued January 16 at 10:31PM EST expiring January 17 at 7:00AM EST in effect for: Adams, Lancaster, York

 Hull also filed a police report, BBB complaint, and a complaint with the U.S. Department of Transportation Federal Motor Carrier Safety Administration (FMCSA).

-Interstate moving companies must be registered with FMSCA.
+Interstate moving companies must be registered with FMCSA.

 Public Moving Services, LLC currently has 77 complaints filed against them.
-A spokesman with FMSCA told ABC2 that they are currently investigating the company and complaints against them.
+A spokesman with FMCSA told ABC2 that they are currently investigating the company and complaints against them.

 Seven complaints have been filed with the North Carolina Office of the Attorney General.

 Consumers are encouraged to visit ProtectYourMove.gov to better protect themselves from moving fraud.

 If you have a matter for Mallory, she wants to hear from you.
 You can email her at Mallory@wmar.com.